Important: Financial Aid Is Not Available

 Before enrolling, students should be aware of registration, add/drop, refund and withdrawal deadlines that can affect academic status and cost money.
 For policy details see Information and Policies.
 (See also Important Dates.)

-Students who have not established a student record at SF State (or did so prior to 1986) should create their SF State ID and SF State Password online using SF State ID and Password.
+Students who have not established a student record at SF State (or did so prior to 1986) should create their SF State Login and SF State Password online.

 - Online Registration - Self-Service

 Monday - Friday, 9 a.m. - 3 p.m.

 *Staff-assisted registration is not available December 23, 2023 through January 1, 2024.

 If the system does not allow you to register based on prerequisites and/or being in a different major, please contact the instructor for advising.
 The instructor's email address is in the Class Details, Notes section on the Search for Classes.
 If you are approved, you’ll be given a Permission Number which you’ll use to add the class.
 Permission numbers expire on the last day to add for each session.
 For Winter Session it is January 5, 2024.